polyaxon/polyaxon/templates/experimentation/experiments.md

 ...
 ```

-And let's modify the polyaxonfile.yml to install our requirements
+And modify the polyaxonfile.yml to install our requirements

 ```yaml